 Paddle for kayaks

-In order to begin flatwater kayaking, there are two easy steps to follow.
+To begin flatwater kayaking, there are two easy steps to follow.

 A small or medium-sized lake is the best place to start flatwater kayaking.
-You can rent a kayak for a reasonable price and get first-hand experience on the water without having to spend hundreds of dollars or figure out just how to store your new 12-foot kayak.
+You can rent a kayak for a reasonable price and get first-hand experience on the water without having to spend hundreds of dollars or figure out how to store your new 12-foot kayak.